anasshakil/metadata/README.md

 -   Exiftool need perl to be installed on your system, download perl from https://www.perl.org/get.html
 -   Node.js version >= 16.x
+-   ExifTool is no longer included with this package.
+[Download ExifTool](https://sourceforge.net/projects/exiftool/).</br>Read more about seamless ExifTool integration using `path` option in [documentation](#ExifMetadataReadWriteOptions).

 ## Import & Configure